DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 So I said, yes, absolutely.
 Let's sign a prenup.

 But I know there are so many women that get offended.
-Like if the guy's like, let's sign up, they're like, oh my God.
+Like if the guy's like, let's sign up, they're like, oh my god,

-What's your take on it?
-Should everybody sign a prenup or when should you sign a prenup?
+what's your take on it?
+Should everybody sign a prenup, or when should you sign a prenup?
 And what would you say to women that get personally offended by a prenup?

-Well, when people are already divorced, married, and they have assets and children and potentially building businesses and creating debts.
-That's a wise thing to have a prenup.
+Well, when people are already divorced, married, and they have assets and children, and potentially building businesses and creating debts, that's a wise thing to have a prenup.

 So it's a good starting point for mature adulting and having financial conversations.

-So when the honeymoon phase subsides, what would be And after six years, I assume you were pretty sober talking about these things.
+So when the honeymoon phase subsides, what would be, and after six years, I assume you were pretty sober talking about these things.
 How would it look like if we were to separate?

-And that's that's what prenup is for.
+And that's what prenup is for.

-they would like to determine how the separation would look like because 50%
+I would say to people who are young and they would like to determine how the separation would look like because 50%

-do get separated and divorced unfortunately statistically.
+do get separated and divorced, unfortunately, statistically.
 I would ask them what their plans are, how would they like.

-Some people say, you know, we want 50-50 and whatever is the law.
+Some people say, you know, we want 50-50 and whatever is the law, but my parents have inheritance

 and they told me I need to have a prenup.
 So then the prenup would cement California law, potentially modify something about spousal support.

-If the salesperson support could be 35% of net disposable to the lower earning spouse, we can limit it to 20%.
+If the salesperson support could be 35% of net disposable to the lower-earning spouse, we can limit it to 20%.

-Things like that, and most importantly, inheritance.
 Inheritance, according to California law, is separate property, but it gets commingled.

-And if you do, you have to do the tracing.
-Tracing means you have to have bank statement for all the 20 years prior to
+Tracing means you have to have a bank statement for all the 20 years prior to

-marriage plus marriage. for all consecutive months
+marriage plus marriage for all consecutive months.

-was it community on that month.
+So that nobody can say you spend that on in this month or was it a community on that month.
 So it has to be very consecutive.

 I see.